 |Weight (complete & dry)||134 kg, 295.4 lbs|

 We have left the Centurion 4.0 out of the specifications as this engine is still in development and nothing has been seen since a couple of years.
 Even on the website of Centurion.aero (redirected to continentaldiesel.com) there is not much to be found about this beast.
-That is a pity, as it looks like a serious contender for the larger gas engines.
+That is a pity, as it looks like serious competition for the larger gas engines.